The O2

-The O2 (formerly known as the Millennium Dome) is a large entertainment district on the Greenwich Peninsula in South East London, England, including an indoor arena, a music club, a Cineworld cinema, an exhibition space, piazzas, bars, restaurants, and a guided tour to the top of the O2.
-It was built largely within the former Millennium Dome, a large dome-shaped canopy built to house an exhibition celebrating the turn of the third millennium; consequently The Dome remains a name in common usage for the venue.
+The O2 is a large entertainment district on the Greenwich Peninsula in South East London, England, including an indoor arena, a music club, a Cineworld cinema, a bowling alley, an exhibition space, piazzas, bars, restaurants, and a guided tour to the top of the O2.
+It was built largely within the former Millennium Dome, a large dome-shaped canopy built to house an exhibition celebrating the turn of the third millennium; consequently, The Dome remains a common name for the venue.
 It is sometimes referred to as The O2 Arena, but that name properly refers to the indoor arena within The O2.
-Naming rights to the district were purchased by the mobile telephone provider O2 from its developers, Anschutz Entertainment Group (AEG), during the development of the district.
-AEG owns the long-term lease on the O2 Arena and surrounding leisure space.
+Naming rights for the district were purchased by the mobile telephone provider O2 from its developers, Anschutz Entertainment Group (AEG), during the district's development.
+AEG owns the long-term lease on the O2 Arena and the surrounding leisure space.

-From the closure of the original Millennium Experience exhibition occupying the site, several ways of reusing the Millennium Dome's shell were proposed and then rejected.
+Following the closure of the original Millennium Experience exhibition at the site, several proposals to reuse the Millennium Dome's shell were put forward but rejected.
 The renaming of the Dome in 2005 gave publicity to its transition into an entertainment district.
-The Dome's shell remained in situ, but its interior and the area around North Greenwich Station, the QE2 pier and the main entrance area were completely redeveloped.
+The Dome's shell remained in situ, but its interior and the area around North Greenwich Station, the QE2 pier, and the main entrance area were completely redeveloped.

-The area is served by North Greenwich tube station on the Jubilee line, which was opened just before the millennium exhibition, and by bus routes.
-Thames Clippers operate a river boat service for London River Services; the present tenants, AEG, purchased Thames Clippers in order to provide river links between central London and The O2.
+The area is served by North Greenwich tube station on the Jubilee line, which was opened just before the Millennium Exhibition, and by bus routes.
+Thames Clippers operates a riverboat service for London River Services; the present tenants, AEG, purchased Thames Clippers to provide river links between central London and The O2.
 As well as a commuter service, Thames Clippers operates the O2 Express service.
 Local buses also serve the station and the nearby O2.

 On 23 February 2017, O2 announced that they had agreed to a deal with AEG to maintain the naming rights of The O2 for a further 10 years until 2027.

 The tent

-The dome-shaped structure, which now houses The O2's Entertainment Avenue and arena, was originally constructed as the Millennium Dome and housed the Millennium Experience, a major exhibition to celebrate the start of the third millennium.
+The dome-shaped structure, which now houses The O2's Entertainment Avenue and arena, was originally constructed as the Millennium Dome and hosted the Millennium Experience, a major exhibition celebrating the start of the third millennium.
 The exhibition opened to the public on 1 January 2000 and ran until 31 December 2000; however, the project and exhibition was the subject of considerable political controversy and it did not attract the number of visitors anticipated, leading to recurring financial problems.

 On 18 February 2022, due to Storm Eunice, the tent of The O2 was damaged, with the fibre-glass canopy covering the roof being partially torn off by high winds of up to 100 mph in London.